-The trigeminal nerve is the one usually affected because parts of it are in close proximity to the jaw and mouth and it is the nerve responsible for feeling/sensation in the face, as well as for functions such as chewing and biting.
+The trigeminal nerve is the one usually affected because parts of it are in close proximity to the jaw and mouth and it is the tooth nerve responsible for feeling/sensation in the face, as well as for functions such as chewing and biting.

-What are the symptoms of nerve damage?
+What are the Signs of Tooth Nerve Damage?

 - Numbness or lack of feeling in the tongue, gums, cheeks, jaw or face